t4w4n3/kotlin-gradle-hexa-multi-modules/hexagonale-architecture.md

 ### Secondary Adapters

-Secondary adapters implement gateways from the domain layer.
+Secondary adapters implement secondary ports from the domain layer.

 They belong to the infrastructure layer.